-The Fund seeks to achieve a minimum of 75% economic contribution to our three climate pillars.
+The Fund seeks to achieve a minimum of 75% economic contribution to either climate change mitigation or adaptation.
 This is measured at the issuer level by the proportion of revenue, capital expenditure or operating expenditure allocated to these activities.
-As a result, the average (weighted by position size) economic contribution for each issuer to these sustainable objectives will be at least 75%.
+As a result, the average (weighted by position size) economic contribution for each issuer to these sustainable objectives will be at least 75%